 Randolph is a tiny town located in the state of Mississippi.
 With a population of 197 people and just one neighborhood, Randolph is the 264th largest community in Mississippi.

-When you are in Randolph, you'll notice that it is more blue-collar than most other communities in America.
-91.91% of Randolph’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Randolph is generally considered to be a blue-collar town.
+91.91% of the Randolph workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Randolph is a town of construction workers and builders, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Randolph who work in office and administrative support (8.09%), sales jobs (0.00%), and personal care services (0.00%).

 Because of many things, Randolph is a great place for families with children to consider.
 First of all, many other families with children live here, making Randolph a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Randolph has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Randolph’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.